 Col. Pedé, handling his own dogs, had the top winning BIS Hound in England in 1960 and is the only American to win a Group at Crufts (England's Westminster).
-Wally and Kay also bred the top-winning Afghan Hound in Europe in 1961 and 1962.
+Wally and Kay also became breeders of the top-winning Afghan Hound in Europe in 1961 and 1962.

-In 1983, Col. Pedé was co-founder of the Senior Conformation Judges Association, Inc. (SCJA) and he also founded the American Canine Education Foundation, Inc. (ACEF).
+In 1983, Col. Pedé co-founded the Senior Conformation Judges Association, Inc. (SCJA) and subsequently, he also founded the American Canine Education Foundation, Inc. (ACEF).
 The ACEF is the only organization in the country recognized by the IRS as a tax-exempt educational organization for the sole purpose of educating Breeders, aspiring Judges and Approved Judges.

-The Colonel will turn 92 in two months, July 2015.
+The Colonel turned 92 in July 2015.
 He is sharp as a tack and still active as CEO of both SCJA and ACEF.
-He and his son Wally Jr. who lives with him attended the V-Day (WWII Victory) celebration in May.
+He and his son Wally Jr. who lives with him, attended the V-Day (WWII Victory) celebration in May.
 There, in Washington D.C., following the National Anthem fly-over, he was honored by an impromptu network interview.

-We are especially proud to have dog man extraordinaire Wally Pede sit on our Science and Advisory Board
+Indeed, we thank Lt.
+Col. Wallace H. Pedé for his service in defending our nation and for being a leader in the sport of purebred dogs for 65 years.
+We are especially proud to have dog man extraordinaire Wally Pedé sit on our Science and Advisory Board

-Visit VIDEO Theater for Col. Pede's World War II Victory in Europe Interview with NBC on May 8th, 2015.
+Visit VIDEO THEATER for Col. Pedé's NBC Interview on VE Day May 8th, 2015.